 Our recent study showed that almost a third of Brits try to cope with money problems alone, and nearly one in ten would shut the problem away and try not to think about it for the time being.
 Bottling these emotions up is not good for your mental or physical health, so we’ve partnered with financial psychologist, Kim Stephenson, to find out how we can all control our emotions better and start enjoying a positive relationship with money.

 A lot of negative emotions associated with money, such as embarrassment, shame and guilt can come from the pressure we put on ourselves to “keep up with the Joneses”.
 However, rather than competing to try to impress others, think about what really matters to you most and be grateful for what you already have.
 You might find that jotting down a few things a day that you’re most grateful for, whether that’s the weather, a text from a friend, your dog’s companionship etc. This gives you something positive to focus on, rather than the negatives.

-Our research shows that recent events of the coronavirus pandemic has helped people change their attitude when it comes to identifying what’s most important to them.
-Many now appreciate the little things they took for granted before lockdown, such as spending time with family and friends rather than focusing on materialistic things.
-So when you’re next feeling overwhelmed by your finances, remember to focus on what’s most important to you (e.g. health, relationships or the beauty of nature) as this is a great way to improve your overall happiness.
+So, when you’re next feeling overwhelmed by your finances, remember to focus on what’s most important to you (e.g. health, relationships, or career progression) as this is a great way to improve your overall happiness.

 2. Handle stress the right way